A step by step guide from our Kazakh representative office.

 According to the amended Law of the Republic of Kazakhstan “On Currency Regulation and Currency Control”, from 1 July 2019 branch/representative offices of foreign non-financial organisations will be recognised as residents of the Republic of Kazakhstan, with all that it implies.

-This article is provided for general information only and is not intended to be nor should it be relied upon as legal advice in relation to any particular matter.
-If you would like to discuss any aspect of it or discuss setting up a branch or representative office in the Republic of Kazakhstan, please contact Gaukhar Biyekenova of Burlingtons Kazakhstan at firstname.lastname@example.org.
+This article is provided by Burlingtons for general information only.
+It is not intended to be and cannot be relied upon as legal advice or otherwise.
+If you would like to discuss any of the matters covered in this article, please contact Gaukhar Biyekenova or write to us using the contact form below.